Bhaveshanjana/Artistly/README.md

 ### Assignment Overview

 This is my submission for an assignment.
-I have built a fully responsive Artist Booking Web App using Next.js with TypeScript.
+I have built a fully responsive Artist Booking Web App using Next.js with TypeScript for the frontend.
 The application follows all the given instructions, featuring multiple pages including artist listing, onboarding form, and filtering functionality.
-The UI is clean, responsive, and includes some smooth animations using Framer Motion.
+The UI is clean, responsive, and includes smooth animations using Framer Motion Most of the UI components are built using the ShadCN UI library, providing a consistent and accessible design system throughout the application.

 ### Key Features

-#### Frontend (Next.js with TypeScript + Tailwind CSS + Framer Motion)
+#### Frontend -

 - Fully Responsive Design: The web app provides an optimal experience across desktops, tablets, and mobile devices.

-- Light/Dark Theme Support: Theme toggle implemented for better accessibility and user preference.
+- Light/Dark Theme Support: Theme toggle implemented using Shadcn for better accessibility and user preference.

 - Framer Motion Animations: Smooth animations on home page .

+- Shadcn Components: Most UI elements (buttons, inputs, cards, dialogs, dropdowns, etc.) are built using ShadCN for design    consistency and accessibility.

 - Data is fetched from a dummy JSON/API file.

 ##### Homepage -

 - Overview of the platform.
 - Dummy header and hero section.
 - Call-to-action to explore artists.